openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    package
    construct

-*Package* is the language construct that combines a number of declarations and makes them parts of an independent compilation unit.
+*Package* is the language construct that combines a number of declarations, and makes them parts of an independent compilation unit.

 The *export* and *import* features are used to organize communication between *packages*.
-An entity exported from one package becomes known to (accessible in) another package which imports that feature.
-Various options are provided to simplify export/import, e.g., by defining non-exported (‘internal’) declarations that are not accessible from the outside of the package.
+An entity exported from one package becomes known to--- and accessible in---another package which imports that feature.
+Various options are provided to simplify export/import, e.g., by defining non-exported, i.e., ‘*internal*’ declarations that are not accessible from the outside of the package.

 In addition, the |LANG| supports the *package* initialization semantics that makes a *package* even more independent from the environment.

-Additionally to the notion of generic constructs, the *declaration-site variance* feature is considered in :ref:`Generics Declaration-Site Variance`.

-The idea of the feature is briefly described as follows.
+In addition to the notion of *generic constructs*, the *declaration-site variance* feature is also considered.
+The idea of the feature is briefly described below, and in greater detail in :ref:`Generics Declaration-Site Variance`.

 .. index::
    package